Nike Boys Basketball Camp Nebraska Wesleyan University

 at Nike Basketball Camps

-Improve your game this summer at the only youth boys camp in the state's capital of Lincoln, NE.
-NWU Head Men's Coach Dale Wellman and staff will direct an exciting week of camp geared for boys wanting collegiate basketball training in a fun and encouraging environment.
+Improve your basketball skills and IQ this summer in Lincoln, Nebraska!
+Work exclusing with NWU Head Men's Coach Dale Wellman, his staff and players for an exciting week of collegiate-style training in a fun and encouraging environment.

 The Complete Skills Camp helps players of all abilities develop athletically, refine fundamental basketball skills and enhance their skill set at the post, wing or guard position.